A summer rhythm where keiki build confidence without pressure

 A computer with internet access and a webcam.
 We use beginner-friendly, free design tools that we introduce during the program.
 No software purchase required.

 Coding camps teach syntax.
 This teaches thinking.
 Children learn design thinking, empathy, storytelling, and problem-solving — then apply those skills to create a mobile app concept.
 There is no coding involved.
-The focus is on how ideas are shaped, structured, and communicated.
+The focus is on how ideas are shaped, structured, communicated, and connected to real needs.

 Each session is live and interactive.
 Children share their work, discuss ideas as a group, receive guided feedback, and work on hands-on challenges.
-It feels more like a small studio than a lecture.
+It feels more like a small studio than a lecture: calm, structured, and participatory.

 We keep cohorts small so every child matters.
 If your child needs to miss a session, we provide a summary and catch-up guidance so they can rejoin smoothly the following week.

 They will finish a simple interactive prototype — a working concept of their app with real screens, navigation, and design decisions.
-It won't be a published app, but it will be something they designed, built, and can present with confidence.
+It will not be a published app, but it will be something they designed, shaped, and can present with confidence.

-AI is introduced in Week 11 as a creative thinking tool — not a replacement for their own ideas.
+AI is introduced as a creative thinking tool — not a replacement for their own ideas.
 Children learn how to write better prompts, evaluate AI suggestions critically, and understand why human judgment still matters most.
-It's guided, age-appropriate, and designed to build awareness, not dependence.
+It is guided, age-appropriate, and designed to build awareness, not dependence.

 Cohorts are kept intentionally small — typically under 12 children — so that every child gets individual attention, feedback, and the space to participate meaningfully.